kuperman/mutt-gmail-patches/README.md

 * `X-Gm-Permalink` message header
 * The GMail labels via `%y` in index_format

+*Note:* You may need to clear/delete your header cache once you've applied the patch

 ## How to apply these patches

 1. Download the version of mutt you are interested in using from [mutt.org](http://www.mutt.org/)